Palmophyllum crassum

 Palmophyllum crassum is a species of algae.
 It has a cosmopolitan distribution in deep seawater habitats.
+It grows in the subtidal zone of oceans, between 8 to 30 m in depth.

 Palmophyllum crassum grows in the form of thalli attached to substrates such as rocks and algae.
-The thalli are formed from spherical green cells in a gelatinous matrix.
+The thallus is up to 25 cm wide, bright to dark green.
+The thallus is formed from spherical green cells embedded in a gelatinous matrix, with cells more densely embedded near the surface.